 Poor adaptability year-on-year

-Even if you’ve got your ESG rating process under control this year, how poised is your team to adapt as each ESG framework evolves?
+Even if you’ve got your ESG rating process under control this year, how poised is your team to adapt as each ESG framework updates?
 Using a specialist ESG software provider can shortcut the process of addressing new requirements, such as new market-based calculation methods for Scope 2 emissions.
 Sustainability software providers are often made aware of upcoming changes to reporting mandates and process in advance of the general public, and therefore can embed subject matter expertise into their software.

 If you’re ready to streamline your sustainability reporting process and free up your sustainability team to focus on what matters, download our sustainability data management and reporting brochure.